-3 Easy Colorado Snow Climbs You Need to Try
+3 Easy Colorado Snow Climbs to Kick Your Crampons Into This Spring

 Spring is here, which means it’s couloir season in Colorado.
 If you’re excited to put on your crampons and kick some steps, here are three easy Colorado snow climbs you need to check out: Juliet Couloir, Boudoir Couloir, and Whale’s Tail Couloir.